dmitrymomot/gokit/cqrs/README.md

 - Thread-safe implementation for concurrent use
 - Context-based cancellation for graceful shutdowns
 - Example applications demonstrate working implementations
+- Support for PostgreSQL-based message transport for advanced use cases

 For more detailed information about specific components, please refer to the example applications and source code documentation.